DataDog/trace-examples/python/opentracing/walkthrough/README.md

 $ python 1_first_trace.py
 ```

-We set `DATADOG_SERVICE_NAME` manually here so we know what to look for in the
+We set `DD_SERVICE` manually here so we know what to look for in the
 Datadog trace dashboard.

 `ddopentrace-run` installs the Datadog tracer and runs the application.
 After